Head Defect - a short background and description:

 Head Defect, because the breeders longed for success at shows where judges preferred the extreme.

-This gene that causes Head Defect is nowadays easily discovered by a simple DNA test.
+This gene that causes Head Defect is nowadays (since 2012) easily discovered by a simple DNA test.